ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 ![OIDC popup](images/popup.png)

-In my example, my Provider URL is: https://keycloak.example.com/auth/realms/ovh-lab-k8s-oidc-authentication.
+In our example, the Provider URL is: https://keycloak.example.com/auth/realms/ovh-lab-k8s-oidc-authentication.

 Explanation:

-- In `Provider URL` you should copy/paste the URL to access to the previsouly defined realm: https://`${your-configured-root-url}`/auth/realms/`${your-configured-realm-name}`
+- In `Provider URL` you should copy/paste the URL to access to the previously defined realm: https://`${your-configured-root-url}`/auth/realms/`${your-configured-realm-name}`

-In my example I used the `ovh-lab-k8s-oidc-authentication` realm
+In our example we used the `ovh-lab-k8s-oidc-authentication` realm
 issuerUrl: https://keycloak.example.com/auth/realms/ovh-lab-k8s-oidc-authentication

 - In `Client ID` you should copy/paste the name of the Keycloak client previously defined.

-In my example I defined the client named: `k8s-oidc-auth`.
+In our example we defined the client named: `k8s-oidc-auth`.

 Our Kubernetes cluster is now configured with our Keycloak instances, both are linked.